ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

-## Conversion and Allocation Control
+## Creating a cuneicode Conversion

 Dealing with allocations can be a pretty difficult task.
 As with the `cnc_new_registry` function, we are going to provide a number of entry points that simply shill out to the heap passed in during registry creation so that, once again, 99% of users do not have to care where their memory comes from for these smaller objects.
 But, it's still important to let users override such defaults and control the space: this is paramount to allow for a strictly-controlled embedded implementation that can compile and run the API we are presenting here.
 So, let's get into the (thorny) rules of both creating a conversion object, and providing routines to give our **own** conversion routines.
 First, let's start with creating a conversion object to use: